 2. AI Answers Your Questions on Demand

-Before AI, one of the strongest arguments for having a mentor was access to answers.
-When you got stuck, you could ask someone who had been there.
+Before AI, a strong reason to have a mentor was access to answers.
 That was genuinely valuable.

-In 2026, AI tools handle that function better than most human mentors.
-ChatGPT can review your content, analyse your strategy, generate ideas, troubleshoot technical problems, and explain concepts in plain language — all instantly, all for free or near-free.
-It does not gatekeep.
-It does not charge per question.
-It does not have office hours.
+In 2026, AI handles that function better than most mentors.
+ChatGPT reviews your content, analyzes your strategy, generates ideas, and troubleshoots problems instantly and free.
+It doesn’t charge per question.
+It doesn’t have office hours.

 3. Community Provides Accountability

-Accountability is the one area where a human mentor genuinely adds value.
-Knowing someone will check on your progress is motivating.
-But you do not need to pay thousands for that.
+Accountability is where a human mentor adds real value.
+But you don’t need to pay thousands for it.

-Active communities built around specific systems provide the same accountability.
-When you see other people at your level completing daily tasks, posting results, and asking questions, it creates positive pressure to keep going.
-The accountability comes from the group, not from a single paid individual.
+Active communities built around specific systems provide the same thing.
+When you see other people at your level completing daily tasks and posting results, it creates positive pressure to keep going.
+The accountability comes from the group, not a paid individual.

 4. A Proven Framework Removes Overwhelm